How to Be Effective In Mindful Parenting

 Benefits of mindful parenting

-For you as a parent, the benefits of mindful parenting may include reducing stress and mood disorders such as anxiety and depression.
+For you as a parent, the benefits of mindful parenting may include reducing stress.
+It can also help alleviate mood disorders such as anxiety and depression.

 A study performed in 2008 explored mindfulness benefits for pregnant women in their third trimester.
-The women who engaged in practicing mindfulness were found to have much less anxiety and reported fewer instances of negative moods.
+The women who practiced mindfulness experienced much less anxiety.
+They also reported fewer instances of negative moods.

 For kids, mindful parenting may help with social decision-making.
 There’s a link between decision-making and emotional regulation.

-So, the understanding and acceptance of emotions that mindful parenting promotes may help your kids to work on this important life skill from a very tender age.
+Parenting that is mindful encourages the acceptance and understanding of emotions.
+This approach may help your kids develop this important life skill from a very tender age.

 Other benefits of mindful parenting: